Admissions Policy

 Special Educational Needs (SEN)

-Our aim is to be as inclusive as possible.
+We aim to be as inclusive as possible.
 The International School Wassenaar provides support for students with a range of Special Educational Needs (SEN).
 However, there are limitations to the support we are able to provide.
-The list below provides some indication of the profiles of students, for whom we may be unable to provide adequate educational opportunities for:
+The list below provides some indication of the profiles of students for whom we may be unable to provide adequate educational opportunities:

 • Students with certain diagnosed memory problems